-There are many ways to search for your lot, and to explore the developer's communities in LotWorks Maps.
+Depending on the information you're looking to find, there are many ways to search for your lot, and to explore the developer's communities in LotWorks Maps.
+We'll explore some of the best ways below.

-The Search Bar, located across the top of the page, allows for search-as-you-type filtering based on any of the following searches:
+The search bar, located across the top of the page, allows for search-as-you-type filtering based on many search terms including Lot, Block, Phase, Address, and Plan Number.

 You may type any part of the lot information to have it displayed in the available options dropdown.
 Select a lot from the list of available options to re-center your view, and open the Lot Detail pop-up.
 The bottom option (marked with a Google 'G') ties directly into Google Search.